Neural-Team/HiggsBoson-ML/README.md

 For more information, check out this [paper](https://www.nature.com/articles/ncomms5308).

 ## Models
-We are comparing several machine learning models, including:
+We are comparing the following machine learning models:

 * Neural Networks
 * Logistic Regression